Reviews You Can Rely On

 Use of your knife is informed by mechanical attributes like deployment and lock characteristics, as well as by geometry and size.
 In terms of usability, there is an ideal size for a pocket knife.
 Of course, portability factors in as well; smaller is always better for portability.
 We want the handle of a knife we'll use for heavy and extended purposes to fill a gently closed fist.
 We want that handle to be rounded but not entirely round.
 We want it to be textured but not sharp.
 We also, of course, want deployment and locking/unlocking to work smoothly and intuitively.

 The ambidextrous, thumb-stud deployment of the Bugout blade is great.
 It is our preferred type of blade deployment.
 In day-to-day use and pocket carry, we prefer that the blade's thumb stud deployment be assisted by spring action.
 The Bugout does not have an opening assist.
 An assisted opening can become a liability for human-powered adventuring, where your knife will get carried in various bags and configurations.
 You don't want your knife to open itself in any situation.
 That is unlikely in your pocket.
 It is more likely if the knife is jostling around in a bag or container.
-This non-assisted, standard opening mechanism was a key consideration in granting this knife our top award for adventuring.
+This non-assisted, standard opening mechanism was one of the key considerations that landed this knife among our favorite tools to carry along when off adventuring.

 The proprietary "Axis lock" of most Benchmade knives (including the Bugout) is definitely our favorite lock method.
 It is ambidextrous, doable with thin gloves and a reasonable proposition with just one hand.
 Liner lock and frame lock options (as found on basically all other modern pocket knives) are not as slick and convenient as Benchmade's Axis lock.

-benchmade 535 bugout pocket knife review - this isn't the knife you would necessarily choose for home...
+benchmade 535 bugout - this isn't the knife we'd first choose for a substantial job, but...

 Credit: Jediah Porter